 Planning a trip to the Rila Lakes

 Later that evening I saw Kate again.
-It was obvious at breakfast we would be hiking together – sometimes these things don’t need to be talked about, they are just assumed – and we were soon planning our trek to the Seven Rila Lakes and Rila Monastery.
+It was obvious at breakfast we would be hiking together – sometimes these things don’t need to be talked about, they are just assumed – and we were soon planning our trek to the 7 Rila Lakes and Rila Monastery.
 When I say “we” were planning, I was listening to Kate tell me all about it as she had already done the research; all I had to do was turn up in the morning.

 Also involved in the conversation was another girl, British Kate.
-She had planned to go onto another city that night, but after hearing Kate and I talk about our trek, it wasn’t long before we convinced her to join us.
+She had planned to go onto another city that night, but after hearing Kate and I talk about our hike, it wasn’t long before we convinced her to join us.
 This was travelling, and two quickly became three.

-Getting to the Rila Lakes
+How to get to the 7 Rila Lakes from Sofia

-Once we got to Dupnitsa, we took a bus to Separeeva Banja (2 lev, approximately €1) and a taxi to Pionerska (4 lev, approximately €2 per person), which was at the bottom of the mountains.
+Once I got to Sapareva Banya, I caught a taxi with other hikers to Pionerska (4 lev, approximately €2 per person), which was at the bottom of the mountains.
 To get to the top of one of the peaks we took the ski lift (10 lev, approximately €5 for a one-way ticket).

 I had never been on a ski lift before, and I have to admit, being rocked back and forth with the girls chatting behind me, I knew I was in for a day to remember.
 All around me was the deep, dense forest that has come to define Bulgaria, and as I slowly ascended to the top, the mountains became clearer and clearer, some of which were still snow-capped.

-Once we got to the top of the Seven Rila Lakes trek, we all had the beauty of Bulgaria before us.
+Once we got to the top of the 7 Rila Lakes trek, we all had the beauty of Bulgaria before us.
 The views were simply stunning, and we all took it in; that’s before we started taking selfies that is.

-After seeing the Seven Rila Lakes, the five of us summited the highest peak in the area (about 2,800 metres above sea level).
+After seeing the 7 Rila Lakes, the five of us summited the highest peak in the area (about 2,800 metres above sea level).
 While at the top, Ceci decided it was the perfect place to practice some acrobatic yoga and it wasn’t long before she was up in the clouds.